ContractI9/Spicy-Von-Neumann/README.md

 # Spicy-Von-Neumann
 This is a simulation of a fictional processor design and a Von Neumann memory architecture using java .
-This included implementing all hardware components , Data paths and pipelines.
+This includes the imlementation of all hardware components , Data paths and pipelines.

 # How to Run: